 - 3 skeins Purl Soho’s Silk Alpaca Alloy, 60% Baby Alpaca, 40% Mulberry Silk.
 I used the color Oyster Gray.
 NOTE: Unfortunately our Silk Alpaca Alloy is no longer available.
-For substitution, we suggest either our Gentle Giant or Lanecardate Feltro.
+For substitution, we suggest either our 7 skeins of our Gentle Giant or 4 skeins of our Lanecardate Feltro.

 - A US 17, 32 or 40-inch circular needle

 - Optional but helpful: A set of US 17 double pointed needles

 8 stitches = 4 inch in stockinette stitch

 Finished measurements: 70 inches along the long edge and 22 inches from bottom tip to top edge

 For tips on how to p2tog through the back loop (tbl), click here!